joeberkovitz/qgis-nautical/index.md

 of this writing, 3.16), not the Latest release.
 If you are on Windows use the Standalone Installer for 64-bit Windows.

+**Mac OS note:** The first time you run the QGIS application, it will complain that the app "cannot be opened because it cannot be checked for malicious software".
+This is in fact normal.
+You can get around it by right-clicking the application icon in the Applications folder, choosing *Open* from the menu, and then clicking *Open* on the resulting dialog box.

 Also download the template project `NOAA-Template.qgz` described [above](#noaa-raster-charts-template) and copy it to a new folder that you will be using to create your charts.
 You may wish to change its name also since it will no longer be a template once you start changing it.